A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Introduction

 \item We introduce CER-HV, a CER-based ranking with human verification framework for HTR that adapts learning-dynamics-based noise detection to CTC-based sequence recognition through CER-based scoring and early stopping.
 This can be used as a general procedure for inspecting and validating label quality in line-level HTR datasets.

-\item We demonstrate that data quality significantly distorts reported HTR benchmarks, and quantify the impact of label noise across six Arabic-script datasets, showing evaluation CER reductions of up to 1.8\% and establishing updated reference results on cleaned evaluation splits.
+\item We demonstrate that data quality can markedly distort reported HTR benchmarks, and quantify the impact of label noise across six Arabic-script datasets, showing evaluation CER reductions of up to 1.8 percentage points (pp) and establishing updated reference results on cleaned evaluation splits.

-\item We establish a strong CRNN baseline for Arabic-script HTR that achieves state-of-the-art results on multiple datasets, including a reduction from 20.7\% to 8.26\% CER on Pashto (PHTI), and the first benchmarks for Ajami and Persian line-level HTR.
+\item We establish a strong CRNN baseline for line-level Arabic-script HTR achieving state-of-the-art results on multiple datasets, including a reduction from 20.7\% to 8.22\% CER on Pashto (PHTI), and the first benchmarks for Ajami and Persian.

-\item We provide the first publicly available cleaned evaluation splits and line-level benchmarks for Persian handwritten text (PHTD), including extracted line images and test partitions, enabling reproducible comparison and future benchmarking.
+\item We provide the first publicly available cleaned evaluation splits and line-level benchmarks for Persian handwritten text (PHTD), including extracted line images and test partitions, enabling reproducibility and future benchmarking.